WEBOTEE · DATA METHODOLOGY

 01

-Per-customer targeted scraper
+Per-customer targeted collector

 What it produces: per-ASIN seller snapshots fed into the brand catalog views powering every Brand Dossier.
 Coverage % reflects how many of your provisioned ASINs have been refreshed within the last 24 hours.